ericbrandwein/codeforces-rating-change/README.md

 # codeforces-rating-change

-Calculates the rating change for participants in a Codeforces competition, even when the competition isn't finished yet.
-Basically a python rewrite of [the code used at Codeforces](https://codeforces.com/contest/1/submission/13861109).
+Calculates the rating change for participants of a Codeforces competition, even when the competition isn't finished yet.
+Essentially a Python rewrite of [the code used at Codeforces](https://codeforces.com/contest/1/submission/13861109).

 The process used to calculate the rating change is described in